gedw99/goPocJsonSchemaForm/README.md

 Using HTMX, this package uses JSON Schema to describe your data structure and validation rules, and JSON Schema to describe the GUI, and then render the WebGUI and do data validation using HTMX.

+The classic Master / Detail Pattern is everywhere. https://en.wikipedia.org/wiki/Master–detail_interface

+The UI Look and feel is easily changable using the standard HTMX, golang strictrue as seen inthis repo.

 This means that you can reflect off your underlying database ( or any store ) to, at runtime, have a Web GUI.
 The JSON Schema and GUI JSON SCHEMA being generated at runtime of sensible reflection.

 So when your DB structure changes, the GUI changes with it automatically.